dantas74/studies/EthicalHacking/notes/sites.md

-Karma:
+Karma: Checks for data that has been leaked
-    Checks for data that has been leaked
+CVE Lists: Checks for vulnerabilities for services